What is gestational diabetes?

 - Cesarean section: You have a higher chance of needing a cesarean section (C-section) to deliver your baby.
 When the baby is delivered by a C-section, it takes longer to recover from childbirth.

 - High blood pressure: Women with diabetes have high blood pressure more often than women without diabetes.
-If you are pregnant with high blood pressure, protein in your urine, swelling in your fingers and toes that doesn’t go away; you might have preeclampsia.
+If you are pregnant with high blood pressure, protein in your urine, and swelling in your fingers and toes that don’t go away; you might have preeclampsia.
 It can lead to premature birth or cause you to have seizures or a stroke during labor and delivery.
 Preeclampsia is a serious and potentially life-threatening condition.
 You should call your doctor right away if you have concerns regarding these symptoms.

 - Low blood sugar: If you take insulin or other diabetes medications, you can develop a serious condition called low blood glucose (hypoglycemia).
 You can avoid this by monitoring blood glucose levels closely and treating low blood sugar quickly.